nrfconnect/sdk-nrf/applications/nrf_desktop/doc/hid_state.rst

 Storing limitations
 -------------------

-The number of events that can be inserted into the queue is limited by :kconfig:`CONFIG_DESKTOP_HID_EVENT_QUEUE_SIZE`.
+The number of events that can be inserted into the queue is limited by :kconfig:option:`CONFIG_DESKTOP_HID_EVENT_QUEUE_SIZE`.

 Discarding events
     When there is no space for a new input event, the |hid_state| will try to free space by discarding the oldest event in the queue.
-    Events stored in the queue are automatically discarded after the period defined by :kconfig:`CONFIG_DESKTOP_HID_REPORT_EXPIRATION`.
+    Events stored in the queue are automatically discarded after the period defined by :kconfig:option:`CONFIG_DESKTOP_HID_REPORT_EXPIRATION`.

     When discarding an event from the queue, the module checks if the key associated with the event is pressed.
     This is to avoid missing key releases for earlier key presses when the keys from the queue are replayed to the host.